Backup camera buying guide

 If your dash doesn't accommodate a radio with a video screen or if you don't like the idea of altering your factory dash, you still have options:

 Replacement rear-view mirrors seamlessly integrate with your car's interior while giving you a monitor where you're already accustomed to looking.
+They're a little more challenging to install, but they create a seamless and frankly, pretty cool rear-view video system.

 License plate mounting